Summary Inflation Report Consumer Price Index for the Bottom 30% Income Households (2012=100) : August 2021

 2. National Capital Region (NCR)

-The indices of the following commodity groups exhibited slower annual increments during the period:
+Annual hikes were higher in the indices of the following commodity groups during the month:

-f.
-Restaurant and miscellaneous goods and services, 1.4 percent.
+d.
+Restaurant and miscellaneous goods and services, 2.1 percent.

-However, the indices of the rest of the commodity groups either posted negative annual rates or retained their previous month’s annual growth rates.
-(Tables 3, and 4)
+The indices of the rest of the commodity groups retained their previous month’s annual growth rates.
+(Table 3 and 4)

 3. Areas Outside NCR (AONCR)

-Similar to the trend at the national level, inflation for the bottom 30% income households in AONCR eased further to 2.7 percent in August 2020.
-In July 2020, inflation in the area was higher at 2.9 percent, while in August 2019, it was posted at 1.7 percent.
-(Tables A, and 3)
+Similar to the trend at the national level and NCR, inflation for the bottom 30% income households in AONCR also increased further—from 4.4 percent in July 2021 to 5.2 percent in August 2021.
+In August 2020, inflation in AONCR was recorded at 2.7 percent.
+(Tables A and 3)

-Annual increases were slower in the indices of the following commodity groups during the period:
+Annual increments were higher during the month in the indices of the following commodity groups: